-When project architect Burns Wald-Hopkins Shambach Architects started work on the new Distance Learning Facility at Northern Arizona University in Flagstaff, AZ, they were targeting a LEED® silver rating.
-In order to achieve this LEED® status they implemented a variety of green technologies.
-The most prominent green technology being a south-facing SolarWall® solar air heating system.
-The SolarWall® system was chosen because it provides fresh solar heated ventilation air in the winter, and acts as a shading screen during the summer.
-The SolarWall® system provides exceptional air quality for the classrooms, faculty offices, and a new television studio that make up the new building.
-The SolarWall® system also qualifies for up to 6 LEED® points.
+When project architect Burns Wald-Hopkins Shambach Architects started work on the new Distance Learning Facility at Northern Arizona University in Flagstaff, AZ, they were targeting a LEED certification.
+In order to achieve the certification requirements, they implemented a variety of green technologies.
+The most prominent carbon-free technology is a SolarWall® air heating system.
+The SolarWall technology was chosen because it provides fresh solar heated ventilation air in the winter, and acts as a shading screen during the summer.
+The SolarWall system provides exceptional air quality for the classrooms, faculty offices, and a new television studio that make up the new building.